documentationfor yFiles for HTML 3.0.0.1

 })

-The image below depicts the result of a shortest path algorithm in a uniform, undirected graph (left), with weights assigned to the edges (middle), or in a directed graph (right).
+The image below depicts the result of a shortest path algorithm in a uniform, undirected graph (left), with weights assigned to the edges (middle), and in a directed graph (right).

-Finding the shortest paths from a starting node shows the shortest paths from Start to all other nodes from the graph known as SingleSourceShortestPaths problem.
+Finding the shortest paths from a starting node shows the shortest paths from Start to all other nodes in the graph, which is known as SingleSourceShortestPaths problem.

-Following the emphasized predecessor edges from the destination node of each of these paths to the Start forms the shortest path to the destination.
+Following the emphasized predecessor edges from the destination node of each path to the Start node forms the shortest path to that destination.

 Finding the shortest paths from a starting node